-Decongestants may prevent your heart disease medication from working properly.
+- The meds may prevent your heart disease medicine from working right.

-Some migraine medicines work by tightening blood vessels in your head.
-This relieves migraine pain.
-However, the medication also constricts blood vessels throughout your body.
-This makes your blood pressure rise, perhaps to dangerous levels.
+Some medicines that treat migraines work by tightening blood vessels in your head.
+This eases your pain, but it also narrows blood vessels throughout your body.
+It could make your blood pressure rise, perhaps even to dangerous levels.

 Weight Loss Medications